Southampton Solent University: Sport, health and wellbeing

-Solent University has emerged as a leading provider of academic programmes relating to the study of sport, health and wellbeing.
-These programmes are informed by cutting-edge research in areas such as sports science, sports development, the sociology of sport, psychology, health and wellbeing, and social care.
+Solent University has emerged as a provider of academic programmes relating to the study of sport, health and wellbeing.
+These programmes are informed by research in areas such as sports science, sports development, the sociology of sport, psychology, health and wellbeing, and social care.

 A focus of current research is how sport can be used as a vehicle for social change.
 Research in sports science focuses on strength and conditioning, the physiological basis of human performance in a range of sub-elite and elite sporting environments, and the psychology of the coaching process.
 The university is also recognised as one of the leading centres for football-based research.

 Maritime, technology and environment

-Historically, one of the key research strengths of Solent has been in maritime sector.
-Having run courses industry leading courses in yacht design and boat yard management since the 1970s and then by adding Warsash Maritime Academy with its long history and association with shipping, ports and seafarer training in the late 1990s this is now fully integrated as the Warsash School of Maritime Science and Engineering.
+Historically, one of the research strengths of Solent has been the maritime sector.
+Having run courses in yacht design and boat yard management since the 1970s and then by adding Warsash Maritime Academy with its long history and association with shipping, ports and seafarer training in the late 1990s this is now fully integrated as the Warsash School of Maritime Science and Engineering.

 The focus is on applied research and innovation that affect industry, including a focus on maritime education and training (including the use of technology), employment, health and safety, gender, and welfare.
 They also have a developing area of research relating to sustainability and resilience, including environmental accounting, life-cycle assessment; environmental impacts, and modelling.
 Other areas of research include materials science and additive manufacturing; acoustics; computer networks, immersive technologies, multimedia communication, and software engineering; as well as sustainable design and the built environment.
 It also hosts the China Centre (Maritime).

 Media Technology

 The Media Technology courses (such as the Broadcast Engineering, Live Sound and Acoustics courses) have now been merged into one 'Live Event Technology' course which covers all of these bases.
-This course is well regarded in the broadcast industry and frequently visits networking events hosted by SMPTE UK, among other opportunities (such as the Media Technology and Production Show and visits to BBC Elstree).

-This course works closely with the Live Events Society and SonarTV as their technical skills are often required on their productions.
-They also work at some of the largest festivals in the UK, such as Glastonbury and Boardmasters.
+This course works with Sonar Events to provide technical skills for their productions.
+They also work at festivals in the UK, such as Glastonbury and Boardmasters.